quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part09_Sampling_Strate.md

 Changing the temperature parameter affects the model's output by influencing how often it selects high-probability versus low-probability tokens.
 Lower temperatures increase the probability of selecting common or frequent tokens, making the output more consistent but potentially less creative.
 Higher temperatures make the selection process more chaotic, increasing the likelihood of rare and less obvious tokens being selected.

 For example:
-- With \(T = 1\), the probabilities remain unchanged.
+- With $T = 1$, the probabilities remain unchanged.
-- With \(T < 1\) (e.g., 0.5), higher probabilities are reduced, making lower-probability tokens more likely to be chosen.
+- With $T < 1$(e.g., 0.5), higher probabilities are reduced, making lower-probability tokens more likely to be chosen.
-- With \(T > 1\), higher probabilities are increased further, making the model's outputs more creative but less coherent.
+- With $T > 1$, higher probabilities are increased further, making the model's outputs more creative but less coherent.

 This parameter can be tuned based on the desired characteristics of the generated text. x??